Trixie Belden Editions

 - Sometimes call the Retro Version, no longer is the publisher trying to pretend the Bob-Whites are a modern club.

-- Cover art by Michael Koelsh is attractive, depicts a scene from the story displayed in its original era.
+- The attractive cover art by Michael Koelsh depicts a scene from the story displayed in its original era.

-- Mary Stevens original black and white sketches are inside.
+- Mary Stevens + Company's original black and white sketches are inside.

-- The detective-inclined reader will note on the back that Random House took possession of Western/Whitman/Golden.
+- The detective-inclined reader will note on the back that Random House took possession of Western/Whitman/Golden companies.

 - The bottom left corner of the back has the ISBN printed with a $6.99 price.